uclahs-cds/package-moPepGen/docs/vignette.md

 ## Installation

-MoPepGen is a command line tool designated to execute in a unix-like environment.
+moPepGen is a command line tool designated to execute in a unix-like environment.
 For MacOS and Linux users, moPepGen can be installed using the command below.
 For Windows users, we recommend installing and running moPepGen from WSL (Windows Subsystem for Linux).

 ```shell
 pip install git+ssh://git@github.com:uclahs-cds/private-moPepGen.git